isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-05-08-post-Written Answer by Minister for Law K Shanmugam to PQ on Rent Collected from.md

 ---
-title: Written Answer by Minister for Law K Shanmugam to PQ on Rent Collected from
+title: Written Answer by Minister for Law K Shanmugam to PQ on Rent Collected from Properties Managed by Singapore Land Authority Spent on Maintenance and Safety Inspections
-permalink: /written-answer-by-minister-for-law-k-shanmugam-to-pq-on-rent-collected-from/
+permalink: /written-answer-by-minister-for-law-k-shanmugam-to-pq-on-rent-collected-from-SLA-properties-spent-on-maintenance/
 date: 2024-05-08
 layout: post
 description: ""